-With it's rich history of emperors with expansive territories, royals fighting for power and the enlightening Renaissance Europe, is a continent that attracts historical lovers, educators, tourist and travelers.
-As the continent that linked the "new world" to the eastern lands of Asia, Europe has been the land bridge between many cultures.
+With its rich history of emperors with expansive territories, royals fighting for power and the enlightening Renaissance Europe, is a continent that attracts historical lovers, educators, tourists, and travelers.

 For centuries, Europe has been the region of choice for students and travelers wanting to enrich themselves and do some exploring.
-Where you travel to Europe is really up to you and your interests!
+Taking a year between high school and college or college and grad school provides the opportunity to see the world, make memories, learn new skills, and clarify career goals.
+Where you live and travel in Europe is really up to you and your interests.
 However, having an open mind to try new things and go to locations you did not plan on can become the most awesome experience of your life.

-Adventure Travel: Your Gap Year in Europe will be an adventure in and of itself, but there are a few places that you can go to satisfy your more extreme adventure interests.
-You can find everything from sky diving, skiiing, snowbaording, hiking, sailing, scuba diving and motorbiking.
+Your Gap Year in Europe will be an adventure in and of itself, but there are a few places that you can go to satisfy your more extreme adventure interests.
+You can find everything from sky-diving, skiing, snowboarding, hiking, sailing, scuba diving, and motorbiking.

 Popular destinations for adventure travel include the Northern Lights and fjords in Iceland, the Alps and Interlaken in Switzerland, Mont Blanc in France, the islands of Greece and the beautiful landscapes of Spain and Portugal on the Iberian Peninsula.